Please note: We are now accepting 2021 submissions for self-published comics or anthology collections for consideration in 2022.

 Watch for information on Canadian events where you can submit your entries directly to the Awards Association.

-The finalists will be announced before the Awards ceremony and the winner will be announced at the Joe Shuster Awards ceremony in August 2013.
+The finalists will be announced later in 2022 and the winner will be announced at the Joe Shuster Awards ceremony or online.

 About Gene Day

 Gene Day (1951-1982) began his career in the Canadian alternative comix scene.
 In the seventies he began his own publishing imprint, Shadow Press / House of Shadows and put out over twenty issues of Dark Fantasy, a horror/fantasy/sci-fi digest that featured the early writings of Joe Lansdale, Charles De Lint, John Bell and Charles R. Saunders, amongst others; a short-lived comic publication, Out of the Depths and various other one-shots, portfolios, and prints.
 Day drew for the Skywald magazines Psycho and Nightmare from 1974, as well as the Canadian comic anthology, ORB, and Mike Friedrich’s independent comics company Star Reach, contributing to the Star Reach anthology, Image and Quack.
 Day did illustrations for fantasy role-playing games and had a collection of his comic stories, ‘Future Day’, published by Flying Buttress Press as a hardcover graphic novel in 1979.